 Today’s recipe is a vegetable that’s mostly water!
 Grandma’s Cucumbers is so easy and delicious!
 The recipe below is a water marinate for two medium cucumbers.
 Whatever you do, DO NOT let your cucumbers get big in your garden!
 They get weird and uneatable.
 You can add onion slices to the mix if you like.
 The onions add extra flavor.
 I don’t like to eat onions, but the marinate makes everything delicious!
 You can easily double or triple this marinate to accommodate additional cucumbers and onions.

-Bowl or plastic bag to marinate cucumbers in the refrigerator
+- Bowl or plastic bag to marinate cucumbers in refrigerator

 Mix and pour over 2 medium sliced cucumbers and ¼- ½ an onion.
 Leave in refrigerator around 3 hours.
 Serve with or without the marinate.